souravs17031999/Dog-Breed-Classifier-App/README.md

 # Dog Face detector :

-* Here also, we can use same above detectors.
+* Here also, we can use above detectors mainly deep learning based like VGG16, ResNet50 etc.

 ### Some examples :
 ![p11.JPG](/Images/p11.JPG)